Editor's Note: This post was originally published on June 8, 2018, and updated with additional content on January 2022.

 SERP features continue to grow as search engine users' needs are identified and provided for.
 The current group of SERP features includes:

 - Featured snippets

 - Google Ads

 - Recipe carousels

 Simple, right?
 If only!

 Look, nobody said this was going to be easy.
-The great Dr. Pete has been writing on this topic for years now, and his older articles are still some of the best content there is on the subject (here, here and here) – quite frankly because we just don't have any more of an idea of what works.
+The great Dr. Pete has been writing on this topic for years now, and his older articles are still some of the best content there is on the subject (start with this article here, continue with this post here, and wrap things up here) – quite frankly because we just don't have any more of an idea of what works.
 Of course, tools like Moz or SEMrush will make your life a lot easier if you're planning on doing this alone, or you could always get in touch with us – we'd love to help you improve your On-SERP SEO!

 At the end of the day, keeping up with On-SERP SEO trends, and perhaps attempting to win a featured snippet or two, likely puts you way ahead of your competition.
 And if you can become an expert at On-SERP SEO and make getting featured snippets like second nature, you'll be reaping huge rewards in the future.